dapperlabs/nba-smart-contracts/README.md

    Emitted when a seller changes the percentage cut that is taken from their sales and sent to a beneficiary.

+### Different Versions of the Market Contract

+There are two versions of the Top Shot Market Contract.
+`TopShotMarket.cdc` is the original version of the contract that was used for the first set of sales in the p2p marketplace, but we made improvements to it which are now in `TopShotMarketV2.cdc`.

+Both versions define a `SaleCollection` resource that users store in their account.
+The resource manages the logic of the sale like listings, de-listing, prices, and purchases.
+The first version actually stores the moments that are for sale, but we realized that this causes issues if other contracts need to access a user's main collection to see what they own.
+We created the second version to simply store a capability to the owner's moment collection so that the moments that are for sale do not need to be removed from the main collection to be put up for sale.
+In this version, when a moment is purchased, the sale collection uses the capability to withdraw the moment from the main collection and returns it to the buyer.

+The second version of the market contract is currently NOT DEPLOYED to mainnet, but it will be deployed and utilized in the near future.

 ## License

-The works in these folders /dapperlabs/nba-smart-contracts/blob/master/contracts/TopShot.cdc /dapperlabs/nba-smart-contracts/blob/master/contracts/MarketTopShot.cdc /dapperlabs/nba-smart-contracts/blob/master/contracts/TopShotAdminReceiver.cdc
+The works in these folders /dapperlabs/nba-smart-contracts/blob/master/contracts/TopShot.cdc /dapperlabs/nba-smart-contracts/blob/master/contracts/MarketTopShot.cdc /dapperlabs/nba-smart-contracts/blob/master/contracts/MarketTopShotV2.cdc
+/dapperlabs/nba-smart-contracts/blob/master/contracts/TopShotAdminReceiver.cdc
 /dapperlabs/nba-smart-contracts/blob/master/contracts/TopShotShardedCollection.cdc